 Discussion

-By rearing M. menidia offspring in different pCO2 treatments and quantitatively analyzing their MO2-oxygen relationship we showed that high pCO2 effects on MO2 may depend on rearing temperature or only occur at pCO2 levels above 4000 µatm.
-Routine MO2 of embryos and 5 dph larvae in Experiment 2 (22°C) were significantly affected by pCO2, while their counterparts in Experiment 1 (24°C) were unaffected.
+By rearing M. menidia offspring in different pCO2 treatments and quantitatively analyzing their MO2-oxygen relationship we showed that high pCO2 effects on MO2 depend on rearing temperature and/or only occur at pCO2 levels above 4000 µatm, yet high temperatures and high pCO2 are expected as anthropogenic effects intensify.
+Routine MO2 of embryos and 5 dph larvae at22°C were significantly affected by pCO2, while their counterparts in 24°C were unaffected.
 Because of differences in equipment used to control experimental conditions, Experiment 2 had higher mean moderate and high pCO2 than Experiment 1 had.
 The highest pCO2 treatment in Experiment 1 was 3609.8 µatm, while the highest treatment in Experiment 2, and the treatment that elicited changes in routine MO2, was 4324.5 µatm.
-Past studies have pointed out that responses to acidification are not always linear but may instead have, for instance, a bell-curve or threshold-type response (Ries et al., 2009; Bednaršek et al., 2019).
+Past studies have pointed out that responses to acidification are not always linear but may instead have a bell-curve or threshold-type response (Ries et al., 2009; Bednaršek et al., 2019).
 The difference we observed between experiments may be indicative of a threshold existing between ~3600-4300 µatm pCO2 for early life stages of this species.
 This parallels the upper limits of recorded diel pCO2 fluctuations in a Long Island estuary near where the adults were collected for this experiment (Baumann et al., 2015).
 It is possible that the metabolic impacts of high CO2 are negligible until levels approach the limits of what naturally occurs in the range of the populations these individuals are from.

 Because fertilized eggs were gathered from the same batch spawned by several parents and randomly divided between Experiments 1 and 2, genetic variability likely did not cause the different responses between experiments.
 However, the 2°C temperature difference between experiments may have influenced responses.
 Temperature-dependent effects of pCO2 have been found in the past for M. menidia, with temperature altering how embryo survival and hatch length were impacted by pCO2 but not consistently increasing CO2-sensitivity (Murray and Baumann, 2018).
 Additionally, past experiments in which significant effects of CO2 were detected mainly took place early or late in the spawning season (Baumann et al., 2018), and the present study utilized one of the last spawning events of the season.
 In contrast, a past study in which no effect of pCO2 alone on routine metabolism was found aggregated data from experiments using early- and mid-season spawning events (Schwemmer et al., 2020).
 The sensitivity of M. menidia to pCO2 is thought to vary based on the timing of spawning, potentially due to the environment adults are experiencing and their condition or energetic contribution to eggs (Murray et al., 2014; Snyder et al., 2017).
 Temperature also influences developmental rate, yolk consumption rate, and hatch timing (Blaxter, 1988).
 This means that even though embryos and larvae from each experiment were sampled at the same time points relative to hatching, they may have been at slightly different points in their development of homeostatic and metabolic mechanisms.